Offering you support along your path of life….

 Deep, compassionate listening is the key.
 From there much magic and grounded change can unfold.

-And in the improvisational nature of the counseling and teaching work, I find my innate improviser often opens to just the right approaches and avenues forward for those I work within any given session or class.
+And in the improvisational nature of my work guiding individuals and groups, and teaching, I find my innate improviser often opens to just the right approaches and avenues forward for those I work with in any given session or class.